Princeobeten/olfim-system/NAVIGATION_FIXES.md

 1. **Login Flow**:
    - Navigate to the login page
    - Log in with valid credentials
-   - Verify redirection to the search page
+   - Verify redirection to the dashboard page

 2. **Signup Flow**:
    - Navigate to the signup page
    - Create a new account
-   - Verify redirection to the search page
+   - Verify redirection to the dashboard page

 3. **Logout Flow**:
    - Click the logout button from any page
-   - Verify redirection to the search page
+   - Verify redirection to the dashboard page

 4. **Dashboard Navigation**:
    - Navigate to the dashboard